 Note: If your router does not allow you to create a DHCP range with the same start and end address, you'll need to reserve an IP address for a fake device.

 Set DHCP Beginning Address: 10.0.0.237, DHCP Ending Address: 10.0.0.238.
 Then reserve IP Address 10.0.0.237 for Firewalla, and also reserve IP Address 10.0.0.238 for a fake device with a mac address that is not in your network.

 Step 4: Connect your Devices

 Now you may need to reboot or wait for devices to start getting the 192.168.218.x address.

 Notes on IPv6:

 Some providers don't allow the router to fully disable or limit IPv6.
-When this happens, firewalla will not be able to manage any site that's IPv6.
-Resulting you can't see traffic or block any IPv6 sites.
+When this happens, Firewalla will not be able to manage any site that's IPv6.
+Resulting in you can't see traffic or block any IPv6 sites.
 We are working on a solution, this may take a while.
-Example, if you block Firewalla.com it will work, but block google.com will not.
+For example, if you block Firewalla.com it will work, but block google.com will not.